Gaurav5416/Stroke-prediction/README.md

 Here is the user friendly web application developed using Streamlit.
 It offers an intuitive interface for users to interact with the machine learning model, allowing them to input patient details and receive predictions regarding their risk of stroke.

 ![Streamlit app](/assets/streamlit_app.png)

+---

+## Contributing 🤝
+Contributions welcome!
+Feel free to fork this project and submit pull requests for any additions, improvement or bug fixes.

+---

+## License 📜
+This project is open-source and is licensed under the [MIT License](LICENSE.md).
+You can find the full license in the [LICENSE.md](LICENSE.md) file. 🚀

+---